awillats/clinc/section_content/methods0_1_simulations.md

 We sought to understand both general principles (abstracted across particulars of network implementation) as well as *some* practical considerations introduced by dealing with spikes and synapses.

 ### Stochastic network dynamics
-> **Neural dyanmics**
 > - 1. linear-gaussian v.s. spiking/rate 💫

-The first approach is achieved with a network of nodes with gaussian noise sources, linear interactions, and linear dynamics.
+The first approach is accomplished with a network of nodes with gaussian noise sources, linear interactions, and linear dynamics.
 The second approach is achieved with a network of nodes consisting of populations of leaky integrate-and-fire (LIF) neurons.
 These differ from the simpler case in their nonlinear-outputs, arising from inclusion of a spiking threshold.
 Interactions between neurons happen through spiking synapses, meaning information is passed between neurons sparsely in time[^fr].

-Leaky integrate-and-fire dynamics:
+Neuron dynamics:
 \[
 \frac{dV}{dt} = \frac{V_0 + I - V}{\tau_m} + \sigma_m \sqrt{\tau_m} \xi(t)
 \]